nychealth/EH-dataportal/content/data-explorer/cancer.md

 draft: false
 seo_title: "Cancer data for NYC"
 seo_description: "Explore data, visualizations, and more on ways that environments shape health in New York City's neighborhoods."
-Description: "Datasets and visualizations of cancer data in NYC."
+description: "Datasets and visualizations of cancer data in NYC."
 tags:
 categories: ["housing","healthoutcomes"]
 keywords: ["cancer","cancers","children","environmental health"]